 Research has also found that family background plays a role.
 Typically, people who are easily angered come from families that are disruptive, chaotic and not skilled at emotional communications.

 Psychologists now say that this is a dangerous myth.
 Some people use this theory as a license to hurt others.
 Research has found that "letting it rip" with anger actually escalates anger and aggression and does nothing to help you (or the person you're angry with) resolve the situation.

-It's best to find out what it is that triggers your anger, and then to develop strategies to deep those triggers from topping you over the edge.
+It's best to find out what it is that triggers your anger, and then to develop strategies to keep those triggers from tipping you over the edge.